Fairwork is a research project that is working to set and measure decent work standards in the platform economy.

 3. Fair Contracts

-Terms and conditions should be transparent, concise, and provided to workers in an accessible form.
+Terms and conditions should be transparent, concise, and always accessible to workers.
 The party contracting with the worker must be subject to local law and must be identified in the contract.
-If workers are genuinely self-employed, terms of service are free of clauses which unreasonably exclude liability on the part of the platform.
+Workers are notified of proposed changes in a reasonable timeframe before changes come into effect.
+The contract is free of clauses which unreasonably exclude liability on the part of the platform, and which prevent workers from seeking redress for grievances.
+Contracts should be consistent with the terms of workers’ engagement on the platform.

 4. Fair Management

-There should be a documented process through which workers can be heard, can appeal decisions affecting them, and be informed of the reasons behind those decisions.
-There must be a clear channel of communication to workers involving the ability to appeal management decisions or deactivation.
+There should be a documented due process for decisions affecting workers.
+Workers must have the ability to appeal decisions affecting them, such as disciplinary actions and deactivation, and be informed of the reasons behind those decisions.
 The use of algorithms is transparent and results in equitable outcomes for workers.
 There should be an identifiable and documented policy that ensures equity in the way workers are managed on a platform (for example, in the hiring, disciplining, or firing of workers).

 5. Fair Representation